Kuhame/ScalaProject/README.md

 We decided to do all the functions using @tailrec, since without it, each recursive call would add a new frame to the call stack.
 Instead, here it uses the current stack frame, which allows us to avoid getting a StackOverflowError that would occur if there was too many frames added to the call stack.
 Tail-recursive function could be optimized by the Scala compiler, which would make them faster and less memory consumming.

 We did DFS, BFS and DetectCycle  on directed graphs, and Dijkstra on weighted ones.
-Floyd-Marshall and Topological Sorting are not implemented yet.
+Floyd-Marshall is not implemented and Topological Sorting is not finished yet.

 - `DFS`: The `dfs` tailrec function takes in entry a graph and the stating point from which it'll start applying the DFS, and returns a Set of all the visted vertices.
 We use inside of it a pattern matching to process the stack.